 Understanding Mexico Vehicle Permits

-Travelers to Mexico must procure Mexican driving insurance in order to drive in the country of Mexico.
+Travelers to Mexico must procure Mexican auto insurance in order to drive in the country of Mexico.
 If you plan to drive in certain areas–or beyond a certain distance from the border, travelers will also need a Mexican vehicle permit.
 This permit is from Banco Nacional del Ejército Fuerza Aérea y Armada, commonly known as Banjercito.
 Use this guide when you plan to apply for your vehicle permit.

 Do I Need a Mexican Driving Permit?